ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 {: #image-from-volume-vpc-api}
 {: api}

-Use the regional API to create an image from volume when creating an instance or from an existing instance.
+Use the regional API to create an image from volume when you create an instance or from an existing instance.

 ### Before you begin
 {: #ifv-prereqs-api}